-Employee benefits are perks or incentives which employers provide in addition to an employee’s salary, for example paid holiday, health insurance, cycle to work scheme or shopping vouchers.
+Employee benefits are perks or incentives that employers provide in addition to an employee’s salary.
+Examples include paid holiday, health insurance, cycle to work scheme or shopping vouchers.

-They are an integral part of a company’s employee value proposition, designed to attract and retain talent, promote employee engagement, and contribute towards improving wellbeing.
+These benefits are an integral part of a company’s employee value proposition, designed to attract and retain talent, promote employee engagement, and contribute towards improving employee wellbeing.

 - Core funded benefits – These benefits are paid for by the employer and employees cannot opt out.

 - Flexible benefits – These benefits are paid for by the employer and employees can opt in and out when they choose.

 - Voluntary benefits – These benefits are discounted from the supplier and paid for by an employee’s net salary.

 - Salary sacrifice – These benefits are paid for directly through the employee’s salary and achieve tax and national insurance savings.